davidhealey/sofiawoodwinds/README.md

 Build instructions are available here - https://librewave.com/knowledge-base/how-to-build-librewave-software/

 If you wish to fork this project or reuse it in your own virtual instrument you must remove the Libre Wave name and trademark and make it clear that your project is separate so that it won't be confused with this project.
 This includes using different names/imagery for your project as approriate.

+If you find this repository useful please consider buying me a coffee - https://paypal.me/xtantlogic